 There is a need for research that will explore the use of UAS in providing effective and efficient responses to different natural and human-made disasters and emergencies.
-The needed research must focus on procedures to coordinate with UAS operators from within federal agencies such as the Department of the Interior and Homeland Security(including the Federal Emergency Management Agency), as well as local and state disaster preparedness and emergency response organizations, to ensure proper coordination during those emergencies.
+The needed research must focus on procedures to coordinate with UAS operators from within federal agencies such as the Department of the Interior and Homeland Security(including the Federal Emergency Management Agency), as well as local and state disaster preparedness and emergencies.
 The results will help inform requirements, technical standards, and regulations needed to enable disaster preparedness and emergency response and recovery operations for UAS.
 This research will also develop a database with data collected during the project to be analyzed to produce various key performance measures and metrics that characterize how overall pilot proficiency in a flight environment.